ckaestne/seai/learning_goals.md

 * Architecture case study: Model updates
   * Importance of model updates; threats from stale data and data drift
   * Architectural discussions: when to learn, incremental vs from scratch, where the model lives, costs for updates vs costs from stale models, client-side vs server-side models vs hybrid approaches
+* Architectural patterns and design patterns for ML
 * AI as a service
 * Cost of data and feature extraction (deciding what data/features and how much)